-- Vitamin D. Vitamin D kick starts the genes that ramp up production of cathelicidins, which attack bacteria, viruses and a host of other germs.
+- Vitamin D. Vitamin D kick starts the genes that ramp up the production of cathelicidins, which attack bacteria, viruses, and a host of other germs.

 - Vitamin E. This all-star nutrient plays a crucial role in glucose control and protects nerves and blood vessels from diabetes-induced damage.
 Just remember to take the right type of vitamin E: if it has dl before the type, just remember “don’t like.”
 DL =synthetic vitamin E, which is, at best, useless.

 - B-Complex vitamins.
 These support nerve health, which is critical for everyone, especially diabetics.

 - Magnesium.
 Studies have shown that magnesium can lower insulin resistance, which keeps blood sugar levels under control.